necx-org/nodes/style-guide/style_guide.md

   - write-an-essay
 ```

-#### Content
+### Content

-Content files for each node contain the lecture material for the subject matter.
-See the documentation for node requirements.
-The content file should be named 'content.md' and be a pure markdown file, so that it can be rendered into different formats.
+Markdown formatted content files for each node contain the lecture
+material/instructor notes for the subject matter.

 Syntax for the file should adhere to the following guidelines:
 1. No html tags
 2. Use latex tags for equations; i.e., $e^{-\lambda t}$ or $$e^{-\lambda t}$$
-3. Images should be stored in an img subdirectory within the parent node directory
+3. Images should be stored in an `img` subdirectory within the parent node directory

-#### Exercises